How To Visit The Louvre For The First Time

 An emerald crown as part of the French Crown Jewels

-After visiting ourselves, we compiled a small list of helpful tips to help you make the most of your trip to the Eiffel Tower.
+After visiting ourselves, we compiled a small list of helpful tips to help you make the most of your trip to the the Louvre.

 • Buy tickets in advance online.
 Avoid waiting hours to get into the Louvre and purchase your tickets before visiting.